 Trail 3 of Turkey Run State Park offers so many sights in every season, and winter is certainly one of the more dramatic times along this trail.
 While the park has some tall waterfalls that freeze in the cold weather, these canyons have countless large icefalls created from the water seeping out from the canyon walls, or overflowing from the ground above the canyons.
 These icicles create seemingly endless winter features that can't be ignored.
-Some of these icefalls are large enough to explore beneath or behind.
-This particular formation was about four feet tall, so we had to crawl into the overhang to view the ice.

 Not quite a difficult as some of our explorations into ice caves and canyon overhangs, but just as interesting to see how the ice clings to the rock.